User Guide

 Boot the emulator

 To Boot the emulator, press the B key.
-The SidecarT board will reboot and depending on the RTC type chosen the flow will differ:
+The Multi-device will reboot and depending on the RTC type chosen the flow will differ:

 • DALLAS: The Atari ST will boot normally.
 As explained above, the user must use a program that reads the values provided by the DALLAS 1216 emulator and sets the date and time in the Atari ST computer.
 Please keep in mind that DALLAS RTC emulation will only provide a valid date and time once the RP2040 obtains a valid date and time from the NTP server.